michaelmika/react-native-simple-native-geofencing/README.md

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
-  - Add `import com.simnplegeofencing.reactnative.RNSimpleNativeGeofencingPackage;` to the imports at the top of the file
+  - Add `import com.simplegeofencing.reactnative.RNSimpleNativeGeofencingPackage;` to the imports at the top of the file
   - Add `new RNSimpleNativeGeofencingPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```